Google (GOOGL) - All you need to know

 Given its massive size and influence, Google is a favourite of institutional and individual investors alike, meaning there are many methods you can use to invest in the stock.
 Follow the links to our guides on each investing approach for more detailed information.

 - Stock brokers.
 The easiest and least expensive method is to get shares through an online broker.
 You can create shortlists of stocks to watch and it’s very easy to buy and sell shares whenever you want.
-Many brokers have their own app so that you can trade from anywhere, and offer demo accounts so you can practice without putting your money at risk.
+Many brokers have their own app for trading so that you can trade from anywhere, and offer demo accounts so you can practice without putting your money at risk.

 - Mutual funds.
 A mutual fund pools money from lots of different investors and hands it to a professional to invest.
 A mutual fund manager decides which stocks to get and holds lots at once to create a diversified portfolio.
 A top-performing mutual fund that holds shares of Google will enable you to own a piece of that stock, while also managing your risk.